-Among the most famous paintings in Renaissance art, Arnolfini Portrait has been enigmatic since Jan van Eyck (ca. 1370/90 - 1441) painted it over 450 years ago.
+Among the most famous paintings in all of Renaissance art, Arnolfini Portrait has remained enigmatic since its creation by Jan van Eyck (ca. 1370/90 - 1441).

-He left no documents to clarify the meaning of Arnolfini Portrait; furthermore, little is known of van Eyck's early life or training.
-One of the few facts about van Eyck, gleaned from court and legal documents, is that he was retained in 1425 by Philip the Good, the duke of Burgundy (best known for having captured Joan of Arc).
+Although van Eyck was one of the most famous painters of the Renaissance, little is known about his early life and training.
+From court and legal documents we know he was retained in 1425 by Philip the Good, the duke of Burgundy best known for having captured Joan of Arc.

-Although art historians generally attribute 25 Renaissance paintings to Jan van Eyck, that number is somewhat uncertain because signatures are rare on 15th century paintings.
-Instead, painters signed the frames but they were often lost or
+Although art historians attribute 25 paintings to this Renaissance master, it's a somewhat uncertain number because signatures are rare on 15th century paintings.
+Instead, painters signed the frames but these were often lost or replaced.

-The verbiage Jan van Eyck used in Arnolfini Portrait is what an eyewitness to a legal document would've used, fueling controversy about whether this is a wedding portrait of Giovanni Arnolfini and his wife, or a "power of attorney" painting in which the husband grants legal permission for his wife to act on his behalf during an absence.
+The verbiage used in Arnolfini is what an eyewitness to a legal document would've used, leading earlier art historians to consider this a wedding portrait of Giovanni Arnolfini and his wife, or a "power of attorney" painting in which the husband grants legal permission for his wife to act on his behalf during an absence.

 Jan van Eyck.
 Arnolfini Portrait, 1434.
 Oil on wood.
 32 1/4" x 23 1/2".
 National Gallery, London.

-The German scholar Erwin Panofsy asserted in 1934 that Arnolfini Portrait was indeed a wedding portrait, with van Eyck seen in the mirror's reflection and his signature verifying his presence.
-Corroborating this claim, various Arnolfini Portrait features are associated with matrimony:
+The German scholar Erwin Panofsy asserted in 1934 that Arnolfini Portrait was indeed a wedding portrait, citing these features associated with matrimony:

 the couple has removed their shoes in recognition of the sanctity of the bedchamber, turning it into a holy place;